ihmeuw/vivarium_research/docs/source/models/concept_models/vivarium_census_synthdata/concept_model.rst

 dataset.
 Select the guardian at random.

-The behavior of guardian-based duplication when filtering the data to a specific state (or other location) should be as follows:
+The behavior of guardian-based duplication when filtering the data to a US state (or other location) should be as follows:

 * If a simulant lives in the state but their guardian does not, then the duplicated row does **not** appear in the filtered dataset: Since